kpchi/hackaguide/Pre-Planning/Ticketing.md

 	- Are you Under-18?
 (This assumes you're allowing U-18s to participate)
 	- Do you have access to EduRoam / <X University Network>
 	- First-time hackathon attendee?
-	- Do you agree to abide by the MLH Code of Conduct at all times?
-(If MLH hackathon)

 ---